Git-out-ta-Here/GE-Prospector/README.md

 ## Support

 - Create an issue on GitHub
+- Check RuneLite plugin support forums
 - Join our Discord community
-- Check the FAQ in the wiki

-## Acknowledgments

-- RuneLite team
-- OSRS Wiki team
-- Community contributors